GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/docs/release-notes/1.0/en.md

 The Plugin Settings has been completely decoupled from the services registered in the container.
 As such, the container does not need to be regenerated when updating the Settings, leading to a performance boost.

-## Only activating/deactivating GraphQL API extension plugins will regenerate the service container
+## Only activating/deactivating Gato GraphQL extension plugins will regenerate the service container

-Before, the service container (upon which the GraphQL schema is based) was regenerated whenever any plugin (whether it was related to the GraphQL API plugin or not) was activated or deactivated.
+Before, the service container (upon which the GraphQL schema is based) was regenerated whenever any plugin (whether it was related to the Gato GraphQL plugin or not) was activated or deactivated.

-Now, only GraphQL API extension plugins trigger this process.
+Now, only Gato GraphQL extension plugins trigger this process.

 ## Fixed